leegeunhyeok/react-native-esbuild/docs/docs/welcome/getting-started.md

 That's why I've developed a modern bundler that supports all platforms to take full advantage of React Native's strengths.

-It aims to build for all platforms with just one bundler without complicated setup and provide a good DX(Development Experience).
+It aims to build for all platforms with just one bundler without complicated setup and provide a good development experience (like a super fast build, testing, etc).

 ## Architecture